risk-first/website/menagerie/Process-Risk.md

 > "**Process:** A process is a set of activities that interact to achieve a result." - [Process, _Wikipedia_](https://en.wikipedia.org/wiki/Process)

 In the software development world (and the business world generally) processes commonly involve _forms_:  If you're filling out a form (whether on paper or on a computer) then you're involved in a process of some sort, whether an "Account Registration" process, "Loan Application" process or "Consumer Satisfaction Survey" process.
-But sometimes, they involve events occuring:  a [build process](https://en.wikipedia.org/wiki/Software_build) might start after you commit some code, for example.
+But sometimes, they involve events occurring:  a [build process](https://en.wikipedia.org/wiki/Software_build) might start after you commit some code, for example.

 ## The Purpose Of Process